patrickpclee/revdedup/README.md

 ## Setup

 The program can be compiled using Linux make.
-There are four required libraries that users need to download separately.
+There are three required libraries that users need to download separately.
 Brackets denote the package names in Debian and Ubuntu platforms.
 Users can use apt-get to install the required libraries.